-Pillars Thrusts Opportunity Description Pillar 5: Economic Governance and Infrastructure Infrastructure is an important economic enabler for attraction of investment.
+Pillars Thrusts Opportunity Description Pillar 5: Governance Infrastructure ernance and development Upgrading of a landing strip.
+Infrastructure is an important economic enabler for attraction of investment.
 Development of route R388 linking Pixley Ka Seme and Eastern Cape to reduce traffic Revitalisation of rail